JustynaGrze/FlaskCookBook/README.md

 ### Deployment
 1. Live version of the website available: https://recipe-app-flask-justynagrzeszczyk91.c9users.io.
-2. to deploy this app you have to:
+2. To deploy this app you have to:
 -Set up a new instance of a Heroku app, along with MongoDB Atlas instance.
 -Install Flask, PyMongo
 -Clone this repository by opening your Terminal, change the current working directory to the location where you want the cloned directory to be made.
--Type $ git clone "" and hit Enter.
+-Type $ git clone "https://github.com/JustynaGrze/CookBook.git" and hit Enter.
 Your repository will be ready.
 -Run the app.py on python3 server and open in a broswer and the page will display

 ## Credits

 ### Media
-- The photos used in this site were obtained from: https://www.pexels.com/search/food/
+- The photos used in this site were obtained from: https://www.pexels.com/search/food/ and https://www.bbc.com/food/recipes
+- The recipes use in this site ver obtained from : https://www.bbc.com/food/recipes

 ## Developer